agiocochook/drl_p3_collaboration-competition/README.md

 In order to perform this training, we use the Deep Deterministic Policy Gradient (DDPG) algorithm.
 We solve this algorithm in a multi-agent case, where to goal is, using twi agents, maintain a reward of +0.5 for at least 100 consecutive episodes.

 The code can be run by opening the notebook Tennis.ipynb and running all cells.
+This will train and run the modified DDPG algorithm.

 ## Tennis Environment